 Reaching out to the recruiter is certainly a solid job search strategy, but like anything in life there's a right and wrong way to do it.

 Here are the best ways to connect with a recruiter on LinkedIn and potentially put yourself in a position to get hired for the job.

-1.)
-Research Recruiter's Profile - Details matter!
-You may learn from the recruiter's LinkedIn profile that you attended the same university or once worked at the same company, just during different time periods.
+1. Research the Recruiter's Profile - Details matter!
+You may learn from the recruiter's LinkedIn profile that you attended the same university or once worked at the same company during different time periods.
 Anything you have in common with the recruiter could be a good way to break the ice.

 What Do You Do If A Recruiter Doesn't Connect With You?